paulrougieux/eu_cbm_hat/README.md

 # `eu_cbm_hat` version 0.2.2

-`eu_cbm_hat` is a python package for dealing with the automation and running of a complex series of models involving forest growth, the European economy, carbon budgets and their interactions.
-It uses the `libcbm` model developed by Canada under the hood.
+The forest carbon model `eu_cbm_hat` is a python package that enables the assessment of forest CO2 emissions and removals under scenarios of forest management, natural disturbances, forest-related land use changes.

+It uses the [libcbm model](https://github.com/cat-cfs/libcbm_py) developed by Forest Carbon Accounting team of the Canadian Forest Service.

-This python module uses pandas data frames to manipulate and store most data.
+This python module uses [pandas data frames](https://pandas.pydata.org/) to manipulate and store most data.

 ## Dependencies